 The plaster starts to dry out as soon as it's mixed so you really need to know what you're doing.
 And if you do mess it up, you'll be left with unsightly bumps on your walls which can be difficult to undo.

 To be on the safe side, leave it to a professional, experienced plasterer.
-Even then get recommendations.
-It's tricky achieving a smooth, level finish.
+It's a good idea to get recommendations as achieving a smooth, level finish is a tricky business .